Offer Lower rates

-However, don’t lose your work ethics.
+However, don’t lose your work ethic.
 Being able to offer an extremely low rate may help you win over competitors, but it also means you may have to skip some important and required costs for the job.
 The quality of the job isn’t guaranteed, and your customer trust can decrease then.
-What thought to be a victory for your business turns out to ruin it at the end.
+What is thought to be a victory for your business turns out to ruin it in the end.

 Educate your clients

 People normally postpone tree care needs as they think it’s not necessary.
 Because they don’t see the whole picture.
-Tree care in those cold days can actually do a lot of goods.
+Tree care in those cold days can actually do a lot of good.

 Your job is to persuade your clients.
 Checking in your clients via a CRM system is one way to see what kind of work has been done in the past and when.
 Hence, you can follow up with clients and communicate with them about moving up the schedule for the tree care concerns.